spectrocloud/librarium/docs/docs-content/vm-management/vm-packs-profiles/vm-packs-profiles.md

 The **Virtual Machine Orchestrator** pack provides a single-pack experience that consolidates all the dependencies needed to deploy and manage VMs in your Kubernetes host cluster.
 You use **Virtual Machine Orchestrator** pack to create a VMO cluster profile.
 The pack's components are described below.
 All the components are enabled by default in the `charts:` section of the pack YAML configuration file.

+- **Descheduler** - Provides the ability to live migrate a VM to a different node in the node pool when the node is placed in maintenance mode.

 - **Spectro VM Dashboard**: Enables access to a web console so you can manage and monitor your VMs.
 The console is accessible from the **Virtual Machines** tab that appears on the cluster overview page when using Palette Virtual Machine Orchestrator (VMO).
 The dashboard provides a web interface to create and manage VMs in your Kubernetes cluster.